kinnala/scikit-fem/README.md

 ### Unreleased

-- Added: Explicit Python 3.9 support for the base functionality
+- Fixed: Include explicit Python 3.9 support (for the base functionality)

 ### [2.4.0] - 2021-01-20